2024 TCSE Awards – Call For Nominations

 - Nominator: name, address, phone number, email address, and IEEE number of the person making the nomination.

-- Nominee: name, address, phone number, email address, and IEEE number of the individual (not self nominated) or institution for whom an award is recommended.
+- Nominee: name, address, phone number, email address, and IEEE number of the individual or institution for whom an award is recommended.

 - A paragraph (200-500 words) explaining why the nominee deserves the recommended award.

-- A letter from the nominee saying “I accept this nomination” and “my IEEE membership number is XXX”.
+- A letter from the nominee saying “I accept this nomination and declare to adhere to the IEEE Code of Ethics.
+My IEEE membership number is <number>.”

 - The vitae or detailed biographical summary of the nominee, or document highlighting the story of the institution, mission/goals, and what its impact has been on software engineering.